 1. Seeking more information: First, we wanted to better understand the company’s rationale for choosing to boycott palm oil, and what efforts it had made to understand the environmental impact of replacing palm oil with alternatives, as well as the consumer response.
 Secondly, and more generally, we wanted to understand why the company felt it was important to promote sustainability-related causes in such a public way, given it is a low-margin business producing products at a low price point, and such initiatives are notoriously expensive.

 2. Raising our concern and encouraging change: Throughout our engagement activity with Iceland we have consistently made two clear requests of the company.
 The first, on palm oil specifically, was that the company continued to remain actively engaged in industry efforts.
 The second related to how the company might avoid the accusations of greenwash many in the press were (we felt unjustly) levelling at the business.
 We urged Iceland to communicate its other sustainability-related efforts to all stakeholders and, where no efforts existed, to develop a strategy which incorporated clear, time-bound targets.

 The outcome (so far)

 Our work with Iceland continues.
-However, the last two years have seen the company reach important milestones in the engagement process which are highly encouraging.
+However, the last three years have seen the company reach important milestones in the engagement process which are highly encouraging.

 On palm oil, we are comfortable that the company is justified in its approach, and that the decision to remove palm oil was taken with sustainability in mind, rather than just commercial interests.
 In order to source truly sustainable palm oil which has caused zero deforestation, it is likely that Iceland would have to carry out on-the-ground work itself and, as a small retailer, it simply lacks the resources to do this.